 Bruxism, or teeth grinding and clenching, often happens at night during sleep.
 This unconscious grinding is usually brought on by stress or anxiety during the day.
 While unconscious, the teeth grinding and clenching can be much more powerful than any that takes place while awake.

-For other patients, more extensive treatments may be needed to treat underlying causes of pain in the mouth and jaw.
-Dr. Fondriest has years of experience helping patients find relief from chronic jaw pain, and can help to find the source of your pain.
+For other patients, more extensive treatments such as bruxism veneers may be needed to treat underlying causes of pain in the mouth and jaw.
+Dr. Fondriest has years of experience helping patients find relief from facial discomfort, and can help to find the source of your pain.

 When your jaw hurts consistently, the best way to treat it may be to address your underlying TMJ disorder.

-Dr. Fondriest has had extensive training in TMJ therapy at the world-renowned L. D. Pankey Institute, where he now works as a senior faculty member.
-The Pankey Institute specializes in the study of occlusion (bite) and treatment of TMJ disorders, and is considered by many to be the world’s leader in research and treatment of TMJ disorders.
-To learn more or to schedule a consultation with Lake Forest’s leading TMJ expert, call Lake Forest Dental Arts at 847-234-0517.
+Dr. Fondriest has had extensive training in TMJ therapy at the world-renowned L. D. Pankey Institute.
+He is currently active as a senior faculty member there.
+The Pankey Institute specializes in the study of occlusion (bite) and treatment of TMD symptoms and TMJ disorders.
+It is considered by many to be the world’s leader in research and treatment of TMJ disorders.
+To learn more or to schedule a consultation with Lake Forest’s leading TMJ expert, call us at 847-234-0517.
 We also proudly serve residents of the greater Chicago area and the United States.